testschablone25/ableton-render-notifier/README.md

 # render notifier 🐰🐮

-yo so you know when you render something in ableton and then you go make food or scroll your phone and totally forget about it??

-this plays a sound when it's done so you don't have to keep checking
+this plays a sound when it's done rendering to file so you don't have to keep checking

 ## what it does